ynotstartups/notes/notes/style-guides-notes.md

 1.
 1.
 ```
-Should the first character be capital case or not?
+The first character needs to be lower case.

 ## Titles